The future of green energy in the UK

 -Fintan Slye, Director of ESO

-Cutting the UK’s reliance on carbon-producing fuels like coal is part of the government’s plan to be carbon-free by 2050, but there’s a long way to go.
+Cutting the UK’s reliance on carbon-producing fuels like coal is part of the government’s plan to be carbon-free by 2050, but there’s a long way to go in terms of green energy.
 Even during the coal-free week, 46% of the UK’s energy was generated using natural gas which still produces carbon when burned energy from renewable sources, like wind and solar, only contributed 15% of the overall energy used.

 What can your business do to help?

-Our panel of trusted suppliers includes businesses that supply green, clean energy that doesn’t rely on carbon-based fuels for its production.
+Our panel of trusted suppliers includes businesses that supply green energy that doesn’t rely on carbon-based fuels for its production.
 So, when you next come to switch, why not ask a member of our team for more information on how you can help cut costs by going green?